k2view-academy/K2View-Academy/articles/26_fabric_security/04a_secret_manager.md

 Fabric supports integration with various external Secrets Management providers, in which case Fabric does not store the secrets but rather their reference IDs.

-There are currently 6 supported Secrets Management providers:
+These are the currently supported Secrets Management providers:

 - [AWS Secret Manager](https://aws.amazon.com/secrets-manager/)
 - [HashiCorp Vault](https://www.hashicorp.com/products/vault/secrets-management)